-We understand.
-You were ready to change things in 2020.
-You wanted to torch fat, build muscle and get fit for the new year.
-But right now that is harder than ever.
+You were ready to change things in 2020: you wanted to torch fat, build muscle and get fit for the new year.
+But right now, that is harder than ever.

-You might think that the only way to get fit is to hit the treadmill or exercise bike an hour a day, every day, or to start doing heavy resistance training and full body workouts.
-And although all these activities would help you lose fat and build lean muscle mass – especially if your diet is correct – they also take considerable amount of will power to start.
-And with the world how it is now, you probably can't access the necessary equipment anyway.
+You might think that the only way to get fit is to hit the treadmill (opens in new tab) or exercise bike (opens in new tab) an hour a day, every day, or start doing heavy resistance training and full body workouts.
+And although all these activities would help you lose fat and build lean muscle mass – especially if your diet is correct – they also take a considerable amount of willpower to start.

 Many people fall into the trap of changing their lifestyle too quickly, setting themselves up for failure.
-Swapping eating pizza every night and doing no exercising to having leaf salad and loads of exercising will send your body into panic mode and you are more likely to abandon your new, healthier lifestyle.
+Going from eating pizza every night and doing no exercising to having leaf salad and loads of exercising will send your body into panic mode.
+You are more likely to abandon your new, healthier lifestyle.

 5 strategies to get fit, even if you are lazy